 Judge denies kidnapping suspect's bond reduction

 Jul.
-25—A Calhoun County Judge denied a bond reduction motion in the case of the July 4 kidnapping suspect at a probable cause hearing Monday.
+26—A Calhoun County judge denied a bond reduction motion in the case of the July 4 kidnapping suspect at a probable cause hearing Monday.

-Tony Lamar White, 47, of Anniston, was charged with the kidnapping, burglary and sexual assault of a 75 year-old elderly woman from Choccolocco.
-District Court Judge Randy Moeller denied Defense Attorney Shelby Scott's motion to reduce the $4 million bond, and found enough probable cause in the case to bind it over to a grand jury.
+Tony Lamar White, 47, of Anniston, was charged with the kidnapping, burglary and sexual assault of a 75-year-old woman from Choccolocco.
+District Court Judge Randy Moeller denied defense attorney Shelby Scott's motion to reduce the $4 million bond, and found enough probable cause in the case to bind it over to a grand jury.

 In a press conference last week, Assistant District Attorney Eric Snyder and First Assistant District Attorney Laura Phillips announced they would be motioning for a "no-bond" under Alabama's Aniah's Law — which states that a violent offenders' bond can be revoked.
 That motion was retracted at Monday's hearing, and White's bond remains as previously set.